runemadsen/rune.plugin.js/README.md

 - The plugin has to be named `rune.NAME.js`
 - The plugin has to work in node without any compilation, and it should be able to publish to npm via `npm publish`.

+The plugin is versioned in the same version as the Rune.js version that it uses for testing purposes.

 ## Installation

 First install the module: